-The African Cemetery also overlooks Higgs Beach Dog Park.
+The African Burial Ground, also known as the African Cemetery at Higgs Beach, is listed on the National Register of Historic Places.
 In 1860, the US Navy captured slave ships headed to Cuba, and more than 1,400 Africans stayed in Key West.
-Weakened from their journey, many died and were buried throughout the island.
-Ground-penetrating radar determined where the unmarked graves were, and the site was listed on the National Register of Historic Places in 2012.
-Now you can visit, read the engraved plaques and follow the slave ships’ routes.
+Weakened from their journey, many died and were buried on the island.
+Historians working with the Mel Fisher Maritime Museum used ground-penetrating radar to determine where the unmarked graves were.
+Now you can read the engraved plaques and follow the slave ships’ routes.

-The Oldest House & Garden Museum sits hard by the Duval Street bars and t-shirt shops in modern Key West.
+The Oldest House & Garden Museum contrasts sharply with the Duval Street bars and T-shirt shops in modern Key West.
 Built by a ship’s captain in 1829, it has a separate cook house.
-The house, where the captain raised his 9 daughters, has original furnishings.
+The house, where the captain raised his nine daughters, has original furnishings.
 Sit in the tranquil garden and reflect on a quieter time in Key West.

 San Carlos Institute has a small museum on Cuban history and culture.
 This is the site of Jose Marti’s speech in 1892 launching Cuba’s drive for independence.
 The beautiful 1871 building is worth exploring, inside and out.

-TravelingMom Tip: If you stay at the gorgeous Curry Mansion Inn, you get a number of freebies.
-A full breakfast, including made to order omelets, is offered, as well as an evening cocktail hour with appetizers.
+TravelingMom Tip: If you stay at the historic Curry Mansion Inn, you get a number of freebies.
+A full breakfast, including made-to-order omelets, is offered, as well as an evening cocktail hour with appetizers.
 And you can explore the mansion, listed on the National Register of Historic Places for free.
 Key West visitors who bed down elsewhere have to pay $5 for a tour.